 You can check your Barclays credit card application status via phone by calling the following numbers:

-Stay on the line till you can say or select the option to “check on an application.”
+Stay on the line until you can say or select the option to “check on an application.”
 Make sure you have your information ready.

 If you need, they can also direct you to a credit analyst for reconsideration.